rafi-699/pos-billing-software-demo/README.md

 Business Systems Engineer | AI Automation Specialist

 🌐 https://mycitybiz.com
-📩 Contact via website or WhatsApp

 ---

 ## 🔒 Note

-This repository is a **demo showcase only**.
+This repository is for **demo and showcase purposes only**.
-Full system is available as a paid solution.
+Full software is available as a paid solution.

+---